bitmaelum/bitmaelum-suite/README.md

 To read the current status of the project, check out [our status document](docs/status.md).

-To build and test BitMealum, check out [build document](docs/build.md).
+To build and test BitMaelum, check out [build document](docs/build.md).

 # Benefits
 We try to design a system that: